ertuo-php/ertuo/README.md

 ```

 There is an optional third argument, that is an array with attributes to the
-assigned to the result if the rule successfully matches the current step.
+assigned to the result if the rule successfully accepts the current step.
 This
-helps to introduce extra attributes when there is a positive match.
+helps to introduce extra attributes when there is a step accepted.

 ```php
 yield 'locale' => Route::add('_locale')->rule('enum', ['en', 'de'], ['has_locale' => true])